byllyfish/precis_i18n/README.md

-# PRECIS Codec
+# PRECIS Codec: Internationalized Usernames and Passwords

-The PRECIS codec makes i18n user names and passwords safer for use by applications.
+The PRECIS codec makes internationalized user names and passwords safer for use by applications.
-PRECIS profiles transform strings into a canonical form, suitable for comparison.
+PRECIS profiles transform unicode strings into a canonical form, suitable for byte-by-byte comparison.

 This module implements the PRECIS Framework as described in: